 Can Heroin Withdrawal Kill You?

-Withdrawal typically begins within hours of the last “hit” and generally lasts around 1 week.
+Withdrawal typically begins within hours of the last “hit” and generally lasts around one week.
 Some of the symptoms and side effects involved in the heroin withdrawal process include:

 - All-over muscle and body aches